Classic Chicken Salad

 This post may contain affiliate links.
 Read my full disclosure policy.

-Whip up my classic chicken salad recipe, a tried-and-true favorite for picnics, gatherings, or simply turning last night’s leftovers into today’s tasty lunch.
+Whip up my classic chicken salad recipe, a tried-and-true favorite for picnics, gatherings, or simply turning last night’s leftovers into today’s lunch.
 It’s everything you love about deli-style chicken salad, only better!

-Everyone should have a trusty chicken salad recipe in their back pocket—whether it’s for a sunny picnic, hosting friends for a mid-day meal, or simply transforming last night’s leftovers into today’s delicious lunch.
-Over the years, I’ve shared several of my favorite versions with you, from curried chicken salad to chicken salad with grapes and almonds.
+Over the years, I’ve shared several of my favorite chicken salad recipes with you, from curried chicken salad to chicken salad with grapes.
 Yet, this is the classic recipe that I turn to time and again.
-It’s simple, creamy, and packed with flavor—similar to the chicken salad you’d find at many delis, but even better in my opinion, and without any “weird stuff” in it, as my kids would say.
+It’s simple, creamy, and packed with flavor—similar to the classic you’d find at many delis, but even better in my opinion, and without any “weird stuff” in it, as my kids would say.

-What You’ll Need To Make Classic Chicken Salad
+Classic Chicken Salad Ingredients

 - Jump to the printable recipe for precise measurements

-Cover and refrigerate until ready to serve.
-The salad can be made and stored in the refrigerator up to 2 days before serving.
+Step 3: Mix and chill.
+Toss the ingredients together until everything’s well combined.
+Taste and adjust the seasoning if needed.
+Cover and refrigerate until you’re ready to serve.
+The salad can be made and stored in the refrigerator up to 2 days before serving (I don’t recommend freezing).

-You May Also Like
+More delicious salad Recipes You May Like

 Classic Chicken Salad